Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - Annotations: custom tools now supports combinations of options per primitive and hidden options.
     Improved - Annotations: the coordinate system menu is now a proper toggle.
     Improved - Folder selection dialogs were replaced with more usable ones.
+    Improved - Multiple Kinovea instances are numbered in order and can have their own preferences.
+    Improved - Cold start interface loading performance was improved.
     Fixed - Files with negative start time could not be read.
     Fixed - Support of login/password in IP camera module was broken.
     Fixed - The format converter for KVA 1.5 format (Kinovea 0.8.15) was incomplete.